Kelin0x/Kelin0x/README.md

 ### Hi there, I'm kling-zero! 👋
 You are my ![Visitor Count](https://profile-counter.glitch.me/kling-zero/count.svg) visitor.
 ---

-🌱 Currently, I'm learning about Web3 and blockchain technology.
+🌱 Currently, I'm learning about Web3, blockchain technology, and full-stack development.

 👯 I'm looking to collaborate on open-source projects related to Web3 and blockchain development.

-💬 Ask me about anything related to software development.

-📫 How to reach me: [kling的小窝](https://kling-zero.github.io/)
+💻 I'm also focused on enhancing my full-stack development skills.

 😄 Pronouns: He/Him

 📫 How to reach me 📫lei812397@gmail.com📫

 ⚡ I'm passionate about learning new things and exploring the vast world of technology to broaden my knowledge and perspectives.

 ---